Axia-Tech/AXIA-wiki/docs/learn/learn-crowdloans.md

 owners.
 All contributions must be returned before the crowdloan is fully deleted from the system.

 Many projects will have dashboards available that allow users to participate in their crowdloans.
-AXIASolarJS apps also offers a breakdown of ongoing crowdloans on the [Apps page](https://axiasolar.js.org/apps/?rpc=wss%3A%2F%2Faxialunar-rpc.axiasolar.io#/parachains/crowdloan).
+AXIACoinJS apps also offers a breakdown of ongoing crowdloans on the [Apps page](https://axiasolar.js.org/apps/?rpc=wss%3A%2F%2Faxialunar-rpc.axiasolar.io#/parachains/crowdloan).

 Here is an example of the crowdloans in play during the very first AXIALunar auction.